Equity sectors: divergence and opportunities

 Secondly, the PMI survey is not an exact science.
 The survey is directional as opposed to momentum based.
 What is meant by this is that the reading will be lower when more producers say sales went down as opposed to those who say sales went up.
 This is not necessarily the same as sales falling, on aggregate.

-While PMI readings are rightly signaling a slowdown in the global economy, we believe that investors’ fears are overdone as official data still look strong.
+While PMI readings are rightly signalling a slowdown in the global economy, we believe that investors’ fears are overdone as official data still look strong.
 Although much will depend on the outcome of trade negotiations between China and the US, we remain of the idea that manufacturing and services activity will eventually stabilise.

 How can equity investors boost returns when markets hardly move?